ysoh286/honours-project-2017/detailed-notes.md

   - Plotly webGL: 3.84s, 4.23s, 4.02s, 3.89s, 3.89s, 4.17s
   - rbokeh webGL: 5.72s, 6.19s, 5.91s, 6.12s, 5.96s, 6.23s

-From this we can conclude that webGL is much better at dealing with large datasets than compared to SVG.
+From this we can conclude that webGL is better at dealing with large datasets than compared to SVG.
 Differences can be seen even at the 50K mark, where times roughly tripled, even more so when we increase the number of points.
 HTML5 Canvas could be considered slightly faster than SVG, but still not as efficient as webGL.
 [Tested on Google Chrome, Mac OS 10.12]

+**More notes on speed with webGL and comparisons:**
-- This is coherent with a paper that compares the differences in rendering in Canvas, webGL, SVG (they've done more thorough tests!)
+- This is coherent with a [paper](http://valt.cs.tufts.edu/pdf/kee2012comparing.pdf) that compares the differences in rendering in Canvas, webGL, SVG (they've done more thorough tests!).
+Some notes:

-A simple test with webgl itself?
+  - they tested a parallel co-ordinates plot to render large amounts of data on the following: SVG, HTML5 Canvas, HTML5 Canvas with WebGL, Processing.js(a library that connects to the Processing program), KineticJS (an HTML5Canvas library)
+  - They found that webGL is the best in performance and speed, however has the highest cost to the developer (a hefty 205 lines of code, in comparison to SVG which requires 29, 56 in canvas...)
+  - They suggest that if performance is not an issue, use canvas rather than SVG (despite SVG being easier to implement)
+  - The use of libraries don't make it any better or faster.
+- Other developers have tested D3, Canvas and SVG for speed as well:
+  - Peter Beshai's [examples](https://bocoup.com/blog/smoothly-animate-thousands-of-points-with-html5-canvas-and-d3) with canvas and D3 suggest that canvas alone is great for up to 10,000 points, but beyond that - webGL's a better option. (this is somewhat present in testing rbokeh's time to render in canvas.)
+  - He uses regl (which is something built on top of webGL) to render  > 10,000 points [here](http://peterbeshai.com/beautifully-animate-points-with-webgl-and-regl.html).

-**More notes on DOM:**
+**Tips on DOM:**
-ASYNCHRONOUS.
+MAKE THINGS ASYNCHRONOUS!
+- With RDOM.Rcall(), any requests to the browser -> ASYNC = TRUE.
+- In order to use values returned by the requests to the browser - need to use a callback function.
+- You can do this async + callback in sequence, but you cannot do a javascript 'callback' on the RDOM.Rcall() function.
+- Know the difference between a side effect and a value for a function

 ## Week 10-11 (11/05 - 25/05): Quick intro to WebGL, Trendline Challenge Part 3, Report Draft v0.1